-Commentary: The mental representation of integers: an abstract-to-concrete shift in the understanding of mathematical concepts
+Commentary: The mental representation of integers: An abstract-to-concrete shift in the understanding of mathematical concepts

-- 1Department of Psychology, University of Potsdam, Germany
+- 1Division of Cognitive Sciences, Department of Psychology, University of Potsdam, Potsdam, Germany

 Different terms distinguish two fundamentally different views regarding the cognitive representation of negative numbers: The first view states that negative numbers are cognitively represented to the left of positive numbers, thereby extending the MNL infinitely leftward (henceforth called “extended MNL account”).
 The second view states that negative numbers have no cognitive representations but are understood through augmenting positive entries of the MNL (henceforth called “rule-based MNL account”).
-This dichotomy reflects identical distinctions made by Fischer (2003: ontogenetic vs phylogenetic), Shaki and Petrusic (2005: extended number line vs magnitude polarity), Ganor-Stern and Tzelgov (2008: holistic vs. components) and Varma and Schwartz (2011: analog+ vs symbol+).
+This dichotomy reflects identical distinctions made by Fischer (2003: ontogenetic vs. phylogenetic), Shaki and Petrusic (2005: extended number line vs. magnitude polarity), Ganor-Stern and Tzelgov (2008: holistic vs. components) and Varma and Schwartz (2011: analog+ vs. symbol+).
 Evidence from magnitude comparisons was used to support either account (see Table 1 for more studies) so we review it before recommending methodological improvements.

 Evidence from Magnitude Comparison